xhenos/kodo/content/sandbox/index.md

 :::

 :::guide This is a guide
-But a title and body
+With a title and body
 :::

 :::c-tip